-I’m the author of five books, including three books of creative nonfiction: Opa Nobody, Cover Me: A Health Insurance Memoir, and Pain Woman Takes Your Keys: Essays from a Nervous System (forthcoming in 2017) .
+I’m the author of five books, including three books of creative nonfiction: Opa Nobody, Cover Me: A Health Insurance Memoir, and Pain Woman Takes Your Keys: Essays from a Nervous System.
 My other books include a textbook, The Backwards Research Guide for Writers: Using Your Life for Reflection, Connection, and Inspiration and The Evolution of Hillary Rodham Clinton.
+I’m a disabled writer with rheumatoid disease and a longtime activist who teaches at Fairfield University.
 You can scroll down for more on the books.

 The blog where I rave about my solar panels, complain about chronic pain, list teaching and shadow syllabi things, and propose new and outlandish schemes?
 That’s right here.